bobafetthotmail/folder2ram/README.md

 # folder2ram

-a rewrite of fs2ram that aims to be simpler, faster, safer.

 A script that moves a folder to RAM (tmpfs) and can sync it to disk any time thanks to bind mounts.

-Designed to be controlled manually for easy integration with other projects.
+Designed to be self-contained and controlled manually for easy integration with other projects.

-debian package as I stay mostly in debian environments.
+Packed as a debian package as I stay mostly in debian environments.
+Will also make a openSUSE package after I fully migrated to that.

-READYNESS: Beta testing.
+READYNESS: stable (finally)

+FEATURES:

+-can move a folder (and its contents) to a tmpfs mount in ram, then move it back to permanent storage at shutdown -can sync the contents at any time
+-can be set to autostart
+-supports natively SysV init
+-supports natively Systemd init

 DONE (newest first):

+-- the repo has been rearranged in preparation for an openSUSE package

+-- folders created by folder2ram are inheriting the user, group and permissions of the nearest parent folder in their path

--- now working with systemd
+-- working with systemd

 -- major rework to clean up stuff, now there is only ONE initscript calling the main script